Oaxaca: Late 19th century to present

 On February 12, 2008, a 6.4 magnitude earthquake was recorded in Oaxaca.

-From the Mexican Revolution until the 2000s, the ruling PRI party held control of almost all of Oaxacan politics from the local to the state level.
+From the Mexican Revolution until the 2000s, the ruling PRI party controlled almost all Oaxacan politics, from the local to the state level.
 Challenges to the rule were sporadic and included the student movements of the 1970s, which did bring down the state government.
-Teachers' strikes had been frequent since then, culminating in the 2006 uprising in Oaxaca city, which brought in groups protesting the heavy marginalization of the poor.
+Teachers' strikes were frequent thereafter, culminating in the 2006 uprising in Oaxaca city, which brought in groups protesting the heavy marginalization of the poor.
 The PRI lost its 80-year hold on the state government in 2010 with the election of the PAN gubernatorial candidate Gabino Cué Monteagudo.
 This has led to speculation of major changes for the state.

 In 2017, a series of earthquakes brought death and destruction to parts of Mexico, including Oaxaca.
-According to the US Geological Survey, early on September 23, 2017, a magnitude 6.1 earthquake shook Matías Romero, about 275 miles southeast of Mexico City.
-The epicenter was about 12 miles from Matías Romero and centered approximately between the two even more violent earthquakes felt by Mexico earlier in the month, of which it is considered an aftershock.
+According to the US Geological Survey, on September 23, 2017, a magnitude 6.1 earthquake shook Matías Romero, about 275 miles southeast of Mexico City.
+The epicenter was about 12 miles from Matías Romero and approximately halfway between the two even more violent earthquakes in Mexico earlier that month, of which it is considered an aftershock.
 On September 8, an 8.1 magnitude quake struck off of the southern Pacific coast, near Chiapas state.
-Mexico City, on September 19, then endured a 7.1 magnitude quake, which also marked the 32nd anniversary of the devastating 1985 earthquake, in which more than 10,000 people had been killed.
+Mexico City, on September 19, then endured a 7.1 magnitude quake, which also marked the 32nd anniversary of the devastating 1985 earthquake, in which more than 10,000 people were killed.

 On June 23, 2020, a preliminary 7.4 magnitude earthquake struck the region, triggering tsunami warnings for parts of the area.
 At least 10 people were killed.